 Every app needs a beautiful and memorable icon that attracts attention both in the app store and on the home screen.
 At the same time, an app icon should be helpful for your user — it’s meaning should be recognizable immediately.

-What does it take to make a user-friendly icon with a perfect aesthetics?
+What does it take to make a user-friendly icon with perfect aesthetics?
 It’s not that hard, here are three simple rules to follow:

 1. Design a Recognizable Icon